-23. Canale Realty will assist you with determine the cooperative move out instructions.
+23. Canale Realty will assist you with determining the cooperative move-in instructions.
 Cooperatives may have specific days and/or elevators that can be used when moving in.

-A condominium is an apartment house in which the owner owns the individual apartment unit but the common places, such as the outside grounds, have share ownership with other owners.
+A condominium is an apartment house in which the owner owns the individual apartment unit but the common places, such as the outside grounds, have shared ownership with other owners.

 Steps to purchasing a condominium are as follows: